 Parity symmetry implies that the physics laws behind a system remain the same when the system undergoes a space-reversal (parity) transformation.
 A simplified version of such transformation, in which only one dimension is reversed, mimics a mirror reflection, and thus parity symmetry is often called mirror symmetry.
-Among all known interactions of nature, electromagnetic, strong, and gravitational forces respect parity symmetry, but the weak force does not, as first postulated by Lee and Yang [1], and verified experimentally in nuclear $\beta$ -decay by Wu et al. [2], in 1957.
+Among all known interactions of nature, electromagnetic, strong, and gravitational forces respect parity symmetry, but the weak force does not, as first postulated by Lee and Yang [1], and verified experimentally in nuclear β -decay by Wu et al. [2], in 1957.

-For spin-1/2 elementary particles (elementary fermions), the standard scheme to describe how they violate parity symmetry is to use their chirality, an abstract concept defined by the $\gamma^5$ Dirac matrix, the chiral operator in quantum electrodynamics.
-In the ultra-relativistic limit or for massless particles, chirality becomes the experimentally accessible helicity: A particle is defined to be in a right(left)-handed helicity state, when its spin as defined by the right-hand rule is in the same (opposite) direction as its linear momentum.
+For spin-1/2 elementary particles (elementary fermions), the standard scheme to describe how they violate parity symmetry is to use their chirality, an abstract concept defined by the γ^5 Dirac matrix, the chiral operator in quantum electrodynamics.
+In the ultra-relativistic limit or for massless particles, chirality becomes the experimentally accessible helicity: A particle is defined to be in a right(left)-handed helicity state, when it is spinning in the same (opposite) direction as its linear momentum.
 Since parity transformation changes a right-handed chiral state to left-handed and vice versa, parity violation implies that the fermion's weak charge must depend on the its chiral state.
 This feature is different from the electric charge for the electromagnetic interaction, the color charge for the strong nuclear force, and the energy-momentum tensor for gravity.

 In the decade that followed the first observation of parity violation, many theories were proposed to explain this phenomenon.
-141 Among them is the Glashow-Weinberg-Salam (GWS) theory [3-5] of electroweak unification.
-In this theory, the charged-weak 142 force behind $\beta$ -decays only acts on left-handed spin-1/2 elementary particles (elementary fermions) and right-handed anti-143 fermions, thus violates parity to the maximal degree.
-The theory also predicted the existence of a new, neutral weak force carried 144 by an electrically-neutral boson, the $Z^0$ .
-Unlike the $W^{\pm}$ bosons that carry the charged-weak force, the $Z^0$ does interact with both 145 chiral states of all fermions and anti-fermions.
-For neutral-weak interactions, the difference in the fermion's weak-interaction 146 strengths between its left- and right-handed chiral states is described by the weak axial charge $q_A$ , while the average of the two is 147 called the weak vector charge $g_V$ .
-In the GWS theory, $g_A$ equals the particle's weak isospin $T_3$ : $g_A = T_3 = 1/2$ for up, charm, 148 top quarks and neutrinos, and -1/2 for down, strange and bottom quarks and electrons; and $g_V$ is related to the particle's $T_3$ and 149 electric charge $Q: g_V = T_3 - 2Q' \sin^2 \theta_W$ , with $\theta_W$ the weak mixing angle, a parameter that describes how the electromagnetic 150 interaction is unified with the weak force.
-Antiparticles have opposite weak isospin and electric charge, and thus opposite $g_A$ 151 and $g_V$ as their particle counterparts.
-The fact that $g_A = \pm 1/2$ for elementary fermions implies that they all have a chirality 152 preference in neutral-weak interactions.
-153
+138 Among them is the Glashow-Weinberg-Salam (GWS) theory [3-5] of electroweak unification.
+In this theory, the charged-weak 139 force behind β -decays only acts on left-handed spin-1/2 elementary particles (elementary fermions) and right-handed anti-140 fermions, thus violates parity to the maximal degree.
+The theory also predicted the existence of a new, neutral weak force carried 141 by an electrically-neutral boson, the Z^0 .
+Unlike the W^{\pm} bosons that carry the charged-weak force, the Z^0 does interact with both 142 chiral states of all fermions and anti-fermions.
+For neutral-weak interactions, the difference in the fermion's weak-interaction 143 strengths between its left- and right-handed chiral states is described by the weak axial charge q_A , while the average of the two is 144 called the weak vector charge g_V .
+In the GWS theory, g_A equals the particle's weak isospin T_3 : $g_A = T_3 = 1/2$ for up, charm, 145 top quarks and neutrinos, and -1/2 for down, strange and bottom quarks and electrons; and g_V is related to the particle's T_3 and 146 electric charge Q: $g_V = T_3 - 2Q\sin^2\theta_W$, with θ_W the weak mixing angle, a parameter that describes how the electromagnetic 147 interaction is unified with the weak force.
+Antiparticles have opposite weak isospin and electric charge, and thus opposite g_A 148 and g_V as their particle counterparts.
+The fact that $g_A = \pm 1/2$ for elementary fermions implies that they all have a chirality 149 preference in neutral-weak interactions.
+150

-The $Z^0$ was soon observed in the 1970's in both neutrino [6, 7] and electron scattering experiments [8, 9].
+The Z^0 was soon observed in the 1970's in both neutrino [6, 7] and electron scattering experiments [8, 9].
 In electron scattering, parity violation is observed by a difference (an asymmetry) in the scattering cross sections between left- and righthanded electrons from an unpolarized target: